nt-williams/simul/README.md

 ## Scope

-Compute fast critical values for constructing uniform (simultaneous) confidence bands and hypothesis tests.
+Compute fast critical values for constructing uniform (simultaneous) confidence bands.
 The critical value is calculated using a multiplier bootstrap of the empirical efficient influence function as described by Kennedy (2019).

 ## References